EsaHime/template.project.express-n-client/README.md

 ![Logo](/public/logo.png)

-An express & TypeScript project template.
+An TypeScript Express template.

 This template is designed for people

- - Who don't want to make it complicated.
+ - Who only want to use TypeScript.
  - Who don't give a sh1t about frontend toolchain.

 ## Features
  - Write both frontend and backend with TypeScript.
  - Hot reloading all the time.
  - No static file generation.
 You don't need to care about that.
+ - Use SWC instead of TSC for faster building.

 ## Attention
  - This template is designed for building small projects / toys.